QunWu/QunWuDomainFrontEnd_Angular/README.md

 ## Bug:
 1. burger nar bar: go to localhost:4300, shrink the window in order to show the burger nav bar, click profile--> the home button is missing and js does not work correctly
 2. contact page: google map iframe is not responsive -- done
-3. root : shall be fixed to the end of page (postion:fix) --done
+3. root : shall be fixed to the end of page (postion:fix) -- done
+4. contact page is not displayed correctly in mobile

 ## Original Script in package.json
 "ng": "ng",
 "start": "ng serve",